 After a thorough cleaning of the suspected damaged area, all structural parts should be carefully examined to determine the extent of damage.
 Frequently the force causing the initial damage is transmitted from one member to the next causing strains and distortions.
-Abnormal stresses incurred by shock or impact forces on a rib, bulkhead or similar structure may be transmitted to the extremity of the structural member, resulting in secondary damage, such as sheared or stretched rivets, elongated bolt holes or canned skins or bulkheads.
-Points of attachment should be examined carefully for distortion and security of fastenings in the primary and secondary damaged areas at locations beyond the local damage.
-Inspect aircraft tubes in area of float fitting attach for sign of bending, cracked welds, or any other signs of damage.
+Abnormal stresses incurred by shock or impact forces on a rib, bulkhead, or similar structure may be transmitted to the extremity of the structural member, resulting in secondary damage, such as sheared or stretched rivets, elongated bolt holes, deformed skins or bulkheads.
+Points of attachment should be examined carefully for distortion and security of fasteners in the primary and secondary damaged areas as locations beyond the local damage.
+Inspect aircraft tubes in area of float fitting for signs of bending, cracked welds, or any other damage.